Stephan FloresAssociate Professor of English

 - Favorite Books, Films, Music

-- NYT List of 25 Best American Plays Since Angels in America (I also list the contents of several drama anthologies)
+- NYT List of 25 Best American Plays Since Angels in America (also lists of best British plays as well as contents of several drama anthologies)

 - Moscow, Idaho Home Page